Shaifudeen007/Shaifudeen007/README.md

 ### 📫 Let's Connect

-- 📧 Email: your.email@example.com
+- 📧 Email: shaifshaif144@gmail.com
 - 💼 [LinkedIn](https://www.linkedin.com/in/yourprofile) *(replace with your link)*
 - 🌐 Portfolio: Coming soon!

 ---

-> “The best way to predict the future is to invent it.” – Alan Kay
+*“Code is like humor.
+When you have to explain it, it’s bad.”